Coimbatore Institute of Technology: History

 Coimbatore Institute of Technology was founded in the year 1956 by V. Rangaswamy Naidu Educational Trust (VRET).
 Prof. R. Venkataswamy Naidu and Prof. P. R.Ramakrishnan are the Founders of Coimbatore Institute of Technology.
 Prof. R.Venkataswamy Naidu was the Founder Correspondent from 1956 to 1994.
 Prof. P. R. Ramakrishnan was the Principal from 1956 to 1981 and the Correspondent from 1994 to 2008.

 CIT was affiliated to Madras University from 1956 to 1980.
 In 1980, the Institute became affiliated to Bharathiar University and subsequently to Anna University in 2001.
 CIT is recognized by the All India Council for Technical Education.
 The Institute was granted autonomous status in 1987 and is accredited by the National Board of Accreditation.

 Academics

-CIT offers 9 Under Graduate Academic Programmes and 12 Post Graduate Academic Programmes in addition for M.S. and Ph.D.
+CIT offers 9 Under Graduate Academic Programmes and 12 Post Graduate Academic Programmes in addition to M.S. and Ph.D.
 Research Programmes.

-The CIT Sandwich Polytechnic College was started in 1961.
+The CIT Sandwich Polytechnic College was inaugurated in 1961.
 Presently, 8 Engineering Diploma Programmes are offered by the polytechnic in various engineering disciplines.
 The National Board of Accreditation has accredited the Mechanical Engineering (Sandwich) and Mechanical Engineering diploma programmes.